 Home Loan EMI Calculator_CollapisibleBanner_WC

 Our Online Housing Loan EMI Calculator is an accurate tool that can help you quickly and easily estimate your monthly EMIs.
-You can use this tool to determine which loan terms are best suited to your needs.
+You can use Home Loan Calculator to determine which loan terms are best suited to your needs.
 It allows you to calculate the applicable EMI amounts by entering basic information such as the principal, interest rate, and tenor.
 Furthermore, it provides information on the amount of interest you will pay over the term of the loan.
-Therefore, using a Home Loan Calculator by Bajaj Housing Finance is a great way to make sure you apply for a home loan and make wise decisions.
+Therefore, using a Home Loan Interest Rate Calculator by Bajaj Housing Finance is a great way to make sure you apply for a Home Loan and make wise decisions.

 How are Home loan EMIs Calculated?_WC

-The housing loan EMI formula below shows how the EMI, principal, rate of interest, and tenor are related.
+The Housing Loan EMI calculation formula below shows how the EMI, principal, rate of interest, and tenor are related.

 EMI calculation Formula:

 EMI = [P x R x (1+R)N ]/[(1+R)N-1]

 ‘R’ is the monthly Home Loan interest rate

 ‘N’ is the number of EMIs (the tenor in months)

 It can be time-consuming to manually calculate the EMI using the formula.
 Using the Bajaj Housing Finance EMI Calculator, you can quickly calculate your Home Loan's EMI.